shapedthought/rvtools2vse/README.md

 The tool will also use the vPartition capacity figure if it is available for a VM which normally reduces the capacity.

-Using this flag will mean that only the vInfo capacity figures will be used.
+Using this flag will mean only the vInfo capacity figures will be used.

 ### Full Example